Jean Shin: MAiZE

 The majority of plastic in this country is not recycled but instead ends up in landfills, the Mississippi River, the oceans and other natural areas.
 The sheer mass of plastic in the installation will encourage visitors to consider plastic waste and its detrimental effects on the environment.
 The empty bottles, once filled with soda, will illustrate the issues of overconsumption and the harmful effects of processed foods like corn syrup.
 Expanding on these concepts, MAiZE will reflect broadly on social and environmental issues that arise from mass consumption and the convenience culture.

-Jean Shin is nationally recognized for her monumental installations that transform everyday objects into elegant expressions of identity and community.
-Her work has been widely exhibited in major national and international museums, including in solo exhibitions at the Scottsdale Museum of Contemporary Art in Arizona (2010), Smithsonian American Art Museum in Washington, DC (2009), the Fabric Workshop and Museum in Philadelphia (2006), and The Museum of Modern Art in New York (2004).
-Born in Seoul, South Korea and raised in the United States, Shin attended the Skowhegan School of Painting and Sculpture in 1999 and received a BFA and MS from Pratt Institute in Brooklyn.
+Jean Shin is nationally recognized for her installations that transform everyday objects into elegant expressions of identity and community.
+Her work has been widely exhibited in major national and international museums, including solo exhibitions at the Scottsdale Museum of Contemporary Art in Arizona (2010), Smithsonian American Art Museum in Washington, D.C.
+(2009), the Fabric Workshop and Museum in Philadelphia (2006) and the Museum of Modern Art in New York (2004).
+Born in Seoul, South Korea, and raised in the United States, Shin attended the Skowhegan School of Painting and Sculpture in 1999 and received a BFA and MS from Pratt Institute in Brooklyn.
 She lives and works in New York City.